honeymath/vimconfig/tools/ex1.md

 ```ai: modify the following
 Here is one content that ai can modify
 ```see: do you have any comment?
-This is a holy fucking area that AI cann not modify
+This is a holy area that AI cann not modify
 ```end
 OK, you have anything in mind?
 ```end